mohnish/money/README.md

-## Expenses
+# Money

-An app to manage my monthly expenses.
-Built on Rails 4.1.1 and Ruby 2.1.1
+An app to manage my monthly bills and expenses.
+Built on Rails 4.1.8 and Ruby 2.1.5

 ### Features